Becoming a member of the NHS (Scotland) Pension Scheme

 How the scheme works

 The NHS 2015 Scheme is a Career Average Re-valued Earnings (CARE) scheme which allows you to accumulate 1/54th of your pensionable earnings each year you’re employed by the NHS.
 That amount is then revalued each year until you retire using the Consumer Price Index plus 1.5%.
-You’ll find more information on how this works here.

 The scheme also has a number of other benefits for qualifying members, including: